-- Medical devices* (such as CPAP machines, hydrotherapy equipment, bronchoscopes)
+- Medical devices* (such as CPAP machines, hydrotherapy equipment, and bronchoscopes)

 - Hot and cold water storage tanks

-*Note: The devices starred can also spread Legionella through aerosols or aspiration, making them even more high risk.
+*Note: The starred devices can also spread Legionella through aerosols or aspiration, making them even more riskier.

 Factors that lead to Legionella Growth